 SPRs can request support for their duties and professional learning from subject coordinators.
 Administrators supported by a Coordinator will provide feedback conversations annually to at least 50% of their SPRs on a rotating basis.
 Reference the bullets from Overview of SPR Role (page 1 of this document) to guide this feedback conversation.

-Interview Questions for SPR as Instructional Leader (available to Administrators upon request) PL Plan for SPRs (to be co-constructed with Admin)
+Interview Questions for SPR as Instructional Leader (available to Administrators upon request)

 Appendices

 Appendix A: Coaching Improvement Cycle

 Appendix B: PLC Meeting Sample Norms/Agenda Appendix C: PLC Self-Assessment Document